Ahmad-Faqehi/Fnance_Tracking/README.md

 <br>

-The application is forked from [Saleem Hadad](https://github.com/saleem-hadad)
+The backend is forked from [Saleem Hadad](https://github.com/saleem-hadad)

 <hr>